Connecting the Dots between Audio and Text without Parallel Data through Visual Knowledge Transfer: Audio-text experiments

 \paragraph{Supervision is still the most helpful.} Fine-tuning \modelname on GC pairs leads to the highest accuracies on ESC50 and US8K.
 However, we do not see similar improvements on AS, presumably because multi-label classification is more challenging and requires more direct language supervision, such as audio labels.
-This is further evident when we fine-tune \modelname on GL and obtain the highest accuracy (18.9\% mAP) on AS (see Figure~\ref{fig:clf_prompt_as}).
+This is further evident when we fine-tune \modelname on GL and obtain the highest accuracy (18.9\% mAP) on AS (see Table~\ref{tab:zeroshot-clf-merged-prompt}).

 For retrieval, GL uses only audio labels as the text, which provide less dense language supervision than GC and is thus slightly worse than GC, but still, it gives better AT alignment than all automatic methods.
 As captions become semantically further from the audio-caption domain, e.g., GC < AC < FC < VC, the AT alignment becomes weaker, and thus leading to worse retrieval performance.
-Again, the fine-tuned audio encoder generalizes to the out-of-domain Clotho successfully and displays a trend similar to that on AudioCaps.
+The fine-tuned audio encoder generalizes to the out-of-domain Clotho successfully, displaying a trend similar to AudioCaps.

+\paragraph{Supervision improves per-class accuracy in general.} We further plot zero-shot classification accuracy for each audio class (see Figure~\ref{fig:per-class-acc-us8k} for US8K and Figure~\ref{fig:per-class-acc-esc50} in Appendix~\ref{app:more_results} for ESC50).
+Clearly, language supervision improves per-class accuracy in general.
+The highest improvement is observed on `siren' because `siren' rarely appears in image descriptions while GC contains a lot of textual descriptions of `vehicle' audio.